 2. Kraft Foods

-A literally bright example of bad logos.
+A shining example of bad logos.
 Why those tasteless flowers?
-After all, Kraft Foods is gonna hold no carnival.
-What’s more, the small red font under the title looks completely incongruous.
+After all, Kraft Foods is going to hold no carnival.
+Moreover, the small red font under the title looks incongruous.
+Remember this lame logo, and don’t repeat the same mistakes.

-This Microsoft’s logo is completely unattractive.
-This is one of boring, ill-favored, and simply bad logos.
-A good thing is that the company has taken the trends on board and replaced it with a more pleasing look by now.
+Microsoft’s logo is completely unattractive.
+This is one of the boring, ill-favored, and simply bad logos.
+The good thing is that the company has taken the trends on board and replaced them with a more pleasing look by now.

 Believe it or not, this logo had appeared long before the products under the A-Style brand were launched.
-It gets fantasy hyped up (if putting it so mildly is acceptable) and has gained worldwide attention, in addition to the place in the list of the worst logos.
+It gets fantasy excited (if putting it so mildly is acceptable) and has gained worldwide attention, in addition to the place in the list of the worst logos.
 Nevertheless, this is probably what the creators strived for, except for the latter.
+A great example of awful logos.

-Locum is a Swedish property management company, but judging by such a bad logo, not even close.
+It is among the worse logos.
+Locum is a Swedish property management company, judging by such a bad logo, but not even close.
 Could they not know what “cum” actually means in English?
-No doubt, this is a clear example of what is worth doing to be ranked as one of the worst logos.
+This is a clear example of what is worth doing to be ranked as one of the worst logos.

 7. NSW Government

-The New South Wales state government contributed several thousand dollars to the creation of a logo with the symbol of this Australian state, namely the waratah flower.
-However, they got something resembling the Indian lotus as the result.
+The New South Wales state government contributed several thousand dollars to create a logo with the symbol of this Australian state, namely the waratah flower.
+However, they got something resembling the Indian lotus as a result.
 It is still being discussed today as one of the bad logos.

-Despite even a bright butterfly, this logo didn’t induce much emotion.
+Despite being a bright butterfly, this logo didn’t induce much emotion.
 Today, the company has decolorized it and changed the font.
 Thus, they’ve created a much more distinctive logo, but still recognizable.

 9. Comprehensive Health Care

-No doubt, the designers of the logo didn’t intend to “undress” the health care complex building, but this is what they ended up having created a logo that fits to the top of bad logos.
+No doubt, the logo designers didn’t intend to “undress” the health care complex building, but this is what they ended up having created a logo that fits the Top of bad logos.
+As a result, it is among the top ten logos that offer the worst brand identities.
 What a shame to appear “naked” in front of such an audience!

 10. London Olympics 2012